en3sis/hans/README.md

 There's a `supabase/schema.sql` file with the necessary tables and columns needed for the bot to work.
 You can use it to create the tables in your Supabase instance.

+More information related to working with Supabase local development can be found [📹 here 🔗](https://www.youtube.com/watch?v=N0Wb85m3YMI)

 ## 👩🏼‍💻 Development

 ### `npm run dev`